jcupitt/webRTIViewer/README.md

 ### Building in Linux

-WebRTIViewer has been build successfully in *Debian GNU/Linux buster/sid* with QT5, using the following steps.
+You can build with cmake or autotools.

+For cmake, use the following steps:

 ```shell
 # System information.